 - Horizontally beneath the breast following the natural crease

 Breast lift surgery is performed under general anesthesia and is considered an outpatient procedure.
 Operative time in most cases is between 1-2 hours.
 Recovery following a breast lift will vary depending on whether it was a stand-alone surgery or if it occurred in conjunction with another body contouring procedure.
 Most patients are able to resume their normal work schedules within a few days.
 Exercise will be a gradual process.
-Most women are able to resume their normal routines within 6-8 weeks.
+Most women are able to resume their normal routines within a few weeks.
 This includes running and weight training.

 Plan Your Procedure